creatis-myriad/creatis-myriad.github.io/collections/_posts/2023-01-05-Normalizing_Flow.md

 * Be invertible with an easy-to-compute inverse function (depending on the application)
 * Computing the determinant of its Jacobian needs to be efficient.
 Typically, we want the Jacobian be a triangular matrix.

-Therefore, designing flows is the core problem adressed by research on this topic.
+Therefore, designing flows is one of the core problem adressed by research on this topic.
 The objective is to find functions such as described above that can still be complex enough to build models that yield good expressive power.

 &nbsp;